 - Taking turns is another great activity.
 Initiate the “conversation”, then listen and wait as your baby gazes back into your eyes and responds with a coo or babble.
 Say something back to help your child understand the idea of dialogue.

 - Mimic your baby’s coos and babbles, which are critical for practicing how to make sounds, learning the ways sounds differ and how they can be combined.

 - Start reading to your baby early and instil a love of books.
 When you read together, point out pictures and encourage baby to point to them, too.
 Make the sounds of animals in books, or the sounds that other things make.

-Toys to enhance physical development
+Toys like this Fisher-Price Strike to Ride Lion enhance physical development.

 Help your baby learn more:

 - In control.
 As her balance, mobility and coordination increase, your 1-year-old will have better control of the action.
 Moving around to investigate different features will exercise large motor skills.